 The even larger state of New York has been flirting with the idea of passing online poker legislation the past few years.
 Pennsylvania could give New York the impetus it needs to finally pass that legislation in 2018.
 That would certainly knock another big domino down.

 Should it happen, more dominoes will surely fall from coast to coast, all the way to the most populous state of all.
-Then, should California legalize and regulate online gambling, the rest of the country should not be far behind.
+Then, should online gambling in California become legal, the rest of the country should not be far behind.